harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Continuous Delivery

 - Harness UI will permanently switch to the new navigation experience, Nav 2.0 on June 03, 2024.
 Users will not be able to switch back to the old UI after that.
-This feature is behind the feature flag, `CDS_NAV_PREFS`.
-Contact [Harness support](mailto:support@harness.io) to enable it.
+This feature is behind the feature flag `CDS_NAV_PREFS`.
+Contact [Harness Support](mailto:support@harness.io) to enable it.
 (CDS-96833)

 #### Continuous Integration

 - Enabled Secure Connect support for Mac and Windows OS runners.
-(CI-12596
+(CI-12596)

 - You can now specify the image pull policy for a CI Build stage in the Pipeline Editor: go to Infrastructure > Advanced > Image Pull Policy.
 (CI-12512, ZD-62987)